uet-master/hepha/README.md

 # 🦔 Hepha

-Hepha analyzes smart contracts written by Rust language to discover vulnerabilities.
+Hepha analyzes Solana smart contracts to discover vulnerabilities.
 Hepha only detects six types of vulnerabilities as belows.

 - Reentrancy
 - Underflow